Permafrost/Tundra/SERVICES.md

 * `$document` is an `IData` document from which to fetch the value associated with the given `$key`.
-* `$key` is the key identifying the value in the given document to be returned, and can be simple or fully qualified, such as `a/b/c[0]/d`.
+* `$key` is the key identifying the value in the given document to be returned, and can be simple or fully-qualified, such as `a/b/c[0]/d`.
 * `$key.literal?` is an optional boolean flag which if true will treat the given key literally rather than as a potentially fully-qualified key.
 Defaults to false if not specified.
-* `$default.object` is an optional value to be returned when either the given `$key` does not exist or its associated value is null.
+* `$value.default` is an optional value to be returned when either the given `$key` does not exist or its associated value is null.
-* `$default.string` is an optional string value, provided for convenience when hard-coding a default value, to be returned when either the given `$key` does not exist or its associated value is null.

 #### Outputs:

-* `$value` is the value associated with the given `$key` in the given IData document, or the given `$default.object` or `$default.string` if specified and the associated value for `$key` either does not exist or is null.
+* `$value` is the value associated with the given `$key` in the given IData document, or the given `$value.default` if specified and the associated value for `$key` either does not exist or is null.

 ---